DamiansLab/CLI-Agents-HQ/README.md

 # 🤖 CLI Agents HQ

-An interactive, high-fidelity orchestration dashboard for managing multiple Gemini CLI agents.
-Version 1.5.x introduces a **Secure Hybrid Architecture**, allowing you to host your "Command Center" online while keeping execution safely on your local machine.
+### Secure, Multi-Agent Orchestration & Hybrid AI Dashboard

+CLI Agents HQ is a professional management hub for your Gemini CLI agents.
+It transforms individual terminal interactions into a cohesive, team-based environment, allowing you to coordinate multiple AI specialists from a single, centralized command center.

 ---

+## 🎯 What the app does
+CLI Agents HQ bridges the gap between powerful AI execution and intuitive team management.
+It allows you to:
+- **Orchestrate specialized teams:** "Hire" multiple agents and assign them expert roles (Architect, Security Auditor, Test Engineer, etc.) from a library of custom skills.
+- **Hybrid Local Execution:** Securely connect your local terminal to an online dashboard.
+Your agents have full access to your local project files, while their progress and "Lessons Learned" are synced to the cloud.
+- **Collaborative Brainstorming:** Use the **Conference Room** to start group chats where specialists build upon each other's ideas to solve complex problems.
+- **Unified Knowledge:** Feed a global **Project Brief** or specific **Knowledge Vault** snippets to your entire team simultaneously.
+- **Persistent Evolution:** Agents gain XP and level up from Junior to Senior as they "Reflect & Learn" from your conversations, saving new insights permanently to their skill files.

+---

+## 🚀 How to Connect & Use

-## 🔐 Default Login Credentials
+### 🔐 Default Login Credentials
 Upon first deployment, use these credentials to access the dashboard:
 - **Username:** `Admin`
 - **Password:** `admin123`
-- *⚠️ IMPORTANT: Change your password and create your own users in the **👥 USERS** menu immediately after logging in.*
+- *⚠️ IMPORTANT: Change your password in the **👥 USERS** menu immediately after logging in.*

----

-## 🆕 Changelog v1.5.2 (Complete Branding & Quick-Connect)
-**Release Date: April 23, 2026**

-### 🔌 Quick Connect Feature
-- **Instant Setup Guide:** Added a new **🔌 CONNECT** button to the header.
-- **Auto-Discovery:** The guide automatically identifies your dashboard's URL.
-- **Secure Key Access:** Fetches your `CLI_AGENTS_SECRET_KEY` securely from the server for easy copy-pasting into your local terminal.

-### 🛡️ Security & Identity
-- **Full Branding:** Complete transition from "GCHQ" to **CLI Agents HQ** across all internal variables, folders, and local storage.
-- **Role-Based Access:** Admins have exclusive access to the **👥 USERS** menu for managing the team.
-- **Verification Bridge:** The local worker now authenticates using a matching `CLI_AGENTS_SECRET_KEY` defined in your Plesk environment.

-### 🎨 UI/UX Enhancements
-- **High-Res Visuals:** Updated all logos and favicons to 192x192 and 512x512 resolutions for crisp display on all screens.
-- **Full-Screen Focus:** Maximize chat windows to handle long code blocks with ease.
-- **Notification Sync:** Visual alerts clear automatically across the dashboard when messages are read.

----

-## 🚀 How to Connect & Use

 ### 1. Deploy the HQ (Server)
 1. Upload the `deploy-ready` folder to your Plesk server.